3D Static Suspension Culture and Scale-up of Human Pluripotent Stem Cells

 The need for a consistent hydrogel system for scaling up hPSC populations

-The use of human pluripotent stem cells (hPSCs) in biomedical research is expanding exponentially. hPSCs provide an excellent system for studying basic human development and function, as well as providing a robust platform for testing stem cell-based therapies in the laboratory and clinical settings.
+The use of human pluripotent stem cells (hPSCs) in biomedical research is expanding exponentially. hPSCs provide an excellent system for studying basic human development and function, as well as providing a robust platform for testing stem cell-based therapies in laboratory and clinical settings.
 Recent advances in hPSCs procedures have opened the door for use in clinical trials. hPSCs have an immense potential for use in regenerative medicine, as they may hold the key to reversing tissue damage caused by diseases and injuries.
 With this great potential comes the need for scaling up, as high throughput experiments are becoming commonplace due to the ever-increasing demand for big data.

 Current stem cell maintenance and expansion methods require plating cells on 2D matrix coated culture vessels with large surface areas, which can be time-consuming and expensive.
-Moreover, matrix can be temperature sensitive.
+Moreover, the matrix can be temperature sensitive.
 This can lead to an uneven coating of the culture vessel, thereby producing inconsistent stem cell colony adhesiveness and size.
 Therefore, 3D expansion systems offer a more consistent means of stem cell expansion.
-Besides expansion, stem cell researchers are discovering the many applications 3D hPSC cultures.
+Besides expansion, stem cell researchers are discovering the many applications of 3D hPSC cultures.
 Perhaps, the most exciting of these is the development of sophisticated tissue organoids with laminar organization.
 However, current 2D culture methods present some challenges to producing consistent, high-quality organoids.
 Traditional methods have included “lifting” of stem cell colonies with harsh enzymes, such as trypsin, which can have deleterious effects on cell viability and produce stem cell spheroids with inconsistent sizes.
 Thus, current 2D stem cell methods often require long periods of troubleshooting to overcome these inconsistencies.
 Many established organoid protocols also require tissue-like precursors that have to be developed in a 2D system and after germ layer differentiation, the precursors must be lifted and embedded into a 3D matrix hydrogel.
 These multiple, complicated steps can ultimately result in inconsistent and malformed organoids.

 For both small laboratories and large biotechnology companies, fast and dependable expansion of stem cell lines is becoming a critical need.
 However, current methods for scaling up stem cell populations require expensive and cumbersome equipment, such as shakers, spinning flasks, or bioreactors.
-These protocol also typically call for the used of microcarriers to aid in stem cell expansion.
+These protocols also typically call for the use of microcarriers to aid in stem cell expansion.
 In many protocols, to ensure the formation of spheroidal stem cell aggregates, shakers or bioreactors are used at high speeds, which can elicit spheroidal shearing, resulting in impaired growth and cell viability.

 Consistency and diversity with the VitroGel STEM system